-Similarly, more than 300,000 electric car drivers use the platform to regulate their energy consumption and manage billing.
+Similarly, more than 300,000 electric car drivers use the platform to regulate their energy consumption and manage to bills.

-That concludes my guide for how to invest in electric charging stations.
+That concludes my guide on how to invest in electric charging stations.
 Although the sector lets you capitalize on the revenue and growth potential for the EV industry, it has some drawbacks.

 However, with rising numbers of electric cars on roads worldwide, the market forecasts for the industry’s profitability are legit and good for impact investing.